ltspicer/GALAXIS.electronic/README.md

 On Raspberry (Raspbian/Raspi-OS) or macOS use the Python3 variant.

-The game also runs well under WINE.
+The galaxis.exe also runs well under WINE.

 The update can also be initiated manually.
 To do this, simply enter **#update** in the nickname input field.